fracter2/godot-steam-lobby-template/README.md

 - [ ] Add META autoload to contain used meta names

 ##### Log autoload
-- [X] Add Logg autoload to provide an easy print() using with color coding for running multiple window tests
+- [X] Add Log autoload to provide an easy print() using with color coding for running multiple window tests

-##### Smarted multi-window setup
+##### Smarter multi-window setup
-- [ ] Add "WindowMover" autoload to align windows via launch conmmands (to skip having to sepparate them every time you run)
+- [X] Add "WindowSpawnAligner" autoload to align windows via launch conmmands (to skip having to sepparate them every time you run)

 ##### Smarter MultiplayerSpawner
-To make it file-path renaming resistant, it should validate existing scenes on build, or add dynamically in runtime.
+To make it file-path renaming resistant, it should validate existing scene-paths on build, or add dynamically in runtime.

 ### Docs